 What is it ?
-A race for road runners over 3 miles (well, actually 2.85 miles or 4.6 km), but with a couple of differences from most races:
+An event for road runners over 3 miles (well, actually 2.85 miles or 4.6 km), but with a couple of differences from most runs:

-Its a handicap race - the slowest runners start first.
+Its a handicap event - the slowest runners start first.
 The first time you enter you will be consulted about your expected time for 3 miles/5 kilometres.

-When we get it right - more often than not - you all come belting up the finishing straight in close order.
+When we get it right - more often than not - you all come over the finishing line in close order.

 Its absolutely prizeless !
-You get no medals, no goody bags - just glory (and sweat) - except for a "Frequent Flyer" medal to every runner (16 so far) who finishes more than 100 runs - including 3 who have completed more than 200 runs and Alan Davidson who has completed more than 300 runs
+You get no medals, no goody bags - just glory (and sweat) - except for a "Frequent Flyer" medal to every runner (19 so far) who finishes more than 100 runs - including 4 who have completed more than 200 runs and Alan Davidson who has completed more than 300 runs